-During the three months ended March 31, 2016 and 2015, approximately 55% and 48%, respectively, of our total revenue was generated from sales to customers located outside of the United States.
+During the three months ended March 31, 2017 and 2016, and the years ended December 31, 2016 and 2015, approximately 54%, 55%, 49% and 52%, respectively, of our product and service revenue was generated from sales to customers located outside of the United States.
 We believe that a significant percentage of our future revenue will come from international sources as we expand our international operations and develop opportunities in other countries.
 Engaging in international business inherently involves a number of difficulties and risks, including: